Getting To Know Your Larynx – Your Voice Box

 Vocal Folds

-The larynx houses the left and right vocal folds.
+The larynx houses your left and right vocal folds.

 The vocal folds include three distinct layers that work together to produce vocal fold vibration.

-The covering/mucosa is a loose structure that is key to vocal fold vibration during sound production.
+The covering, or mucosa, is a loose structure that is key to vocal fold vibration during sound production.

-The epithelium, basement membrane, and superficial lamina propria (SLP) all make up the covering/mucosa.
+The epithelium, basement membrane, and superficial lamina propria (SLP) all make up the mucosa.

 The vocal ligament includes the thyroarytenoid muscle.